Dancing Tango in Buenos Aires and the Alexander Technique

 Next to New York City, Buenos Aires had the largest immigration boom in the late 18th and early 19th century.
 By 1920, Argentina grew from a small settlement to one of the richest nations in the world.
 Tango was an important expression of Argentine culture until 1950 when Argentina underwent a military regime and Tango was replaced by Rock and Roll.
 The fall of the military junta in 1983 saw Tango make a come back up which has continued to the present time.
 Despite having undergone massive economical crises in 2001, Buenos Aires is still a functioning, elegant and charming cosmopolitan city with strong ties to both its tradition as well as modern influences.

-The Origin of Tango is not well documented, because it was the poor and the working class people that created Tango in the
+The Origin of Tango is not well documented, because it was the poor and the working class people that created Tango in the mid 19th century.
+Dancing in the port and in prostitution places was a way to compensate for the misery of long labor.

 Tango has elements of European dances such as flamenco, polka, and waltz as well as Cuban and African rhythms.
 Tango was the 1st ballroom dance that was improvised.
 Argentina Tango exists of 3 dances: Tango, Waltz, and Milonga.